Sons of All-Stars Holliday, Jones go 1-2 in MLB draft - WHIZ News

 “A tough decision,” Orioles general manager Mike Elias said.
 “I would liken it to deciding what to order at a five-star restaurant.”

-Justin Crawford, a son of four-time All-Star Carl Crawford, was taken by Philadelphia at No. 17.
-Crawford is an outfielder from Bishop Gorman High in Las Vegas.

-Daniel Susac, a University of Arizona catcher who is a brother of former big leaguer Andrew Susac, was picked 19th by Oakland.

-Holliday, a left-handed-hitting shortstop from Stillwater High in Oklahoma, is 6-foot-1 and 175 pounds — quite a bit smaller than his 6-foot-4, 240-pound father.
+Holliday, a left-handed hitter from Stillwater High in Oklahoma, is 6-foot-1 and 175 pounds — quite a bit smaller than his 6-foot-4, 240-pound father.
 He hit .685 and with 89 hits in 41 games and broke a national record for hits in a high school season that had been held by J.T.
 Realmuto.

-His dad was a seven-time All-Star and the 2007 NL batting champion.
-Matt was taken by Colorado with the 210th overall pick in the seventh round in 2007.

-Jackson has said he planned to attend Oklahoma State, but he’s likely headed to pro ball now.
-The slot value assigned to the first pick is nearly $9 million.

 Jones is a 6-foot-3 18-year-old from Wesleyan High in Peachtree Corners, Georgia.
 He hit .570 with 13 homers, 39 RBIs, 72 runs, 33 walks and 32 stolen bases this year.
 He also went 10-1 as a pitcher, though he is projected as an outfielder.